 The Center for Process Studies works across disciplines to promote the exploration and application of process-relational thinking in various areas.
-Over the years, special “Projects” have been created for ongoing work in key area.
+Over the years, special “Projects” have been created for ongoing work in key areas.

 Below is a list of our current Projects.
 Interested in a topic but don’t see it represented in the Projects below?
 Check out our Topics page for more info on work we do beyond these special Projects.

 The China Project, a program of Center for Process Studies, was founded in 1998 to promote the study and application of process thought by Chinese scholars and to enhance mutual understanding between Chinese and Western cultures.